Northern Lights 300 Sled Dog Race & Aurora Photography Workshop Tour January 25-30, 2018 [shortened trip available]

 Your safety is our primary concern.
-We use some of the best Alaska pilots and each carries the necessary full insurance as required.
-Likewise, the lodge carries complete insurance and are qualified for Alaska backcountry guiding.
+We work with some of the best Alaskan pilots, and each carries the necessary full insurance as required.
+The lodge carries complete insurance and is qualified for Alaska backcountry guiding.

 - Physical Requirements: better than average to excellent condition